TheJacksonLaboratory/mvar-utility/README.md

 #### 2.3 Update MVAR id for mm10 lifted to mm39 variants also present in the new mm39 release (link/canonicalize with mm10 MVAR id)

+If the data has been inserted with the "-lifted" parameter, the CANON process is used to find the canonicals between the lifted and original variants.
 ```
 java -jar mvar-utility-all.jar CANON  -batch_size 1000 -start_id 1
 ```